-- 4.3.1 The development will facilitate walking and cycling, in particular for local journeys to key destinations.
+- 4.3.5 Reimbursement will be entirely at the discretion of the Travel Co-ordinator, who will retain the right to refuse applications for reimbursement where it is consider the item does not relate directly to sustainable travel. - 4.3.6 To qualify for reimbursement, residents must buy equipment from the approved list within 12 months of the date on the voucher.
+The receipts must then be sent to the Site Travel Plan Co-ordinator. - 4.3.7 The Green Travel Voucher system will apply to the first three occupiers of each dwelling in the first 5 years of the Travel Plan, after which the scheme will cease. - 4.4 Promotion of Walking and Cycling - 4.4.1 The development will facilitate walking and cycling, in particular for local journeys to key destinations.
 All dwellings will be provided with cycle parking having regard to local parking standards.
-Information on the walking and cycling routes and local facilities including public rights of way, will be made to new residents through the resident's travel information pack and other means described below. - 4.3.2 A bicycle user group will be set up for the new development.
-This will enable cyclists to share information on routes, safety, cycle maintenance etc. It will also enable less experienced cyclists to contact established cyclists and therefore to obtain information, guidance and potentially a 'cycling buddy' to accompany them on cycle journeys. - 4.3.3 The TPC will assist with the dissemination of information regarding the bicycle user group and will help residents get in contact with one another.
-Where possible, the TPC will attempt to negotiate discounts or promotions for residents at local cycle stores and will also inform residents of any discounts with local cycle stores.
+Information on the walking and cycling routes and local facilities including public rights of way, will be made to new residents through the resident's travel information pack and other means described below. - 4.4.2 A bicycle user group will be set up for the new development.
+This will enable cyclists to share information on routes, safety, cycle maintenance etc. It will also enable less experienced cyclists to contact established cyclists and therefore to obtain information, guidance and potentially a 'cycling buddy' to accompany them on cycle journeys. - 4.4.3 The TPC will assist with the dissemination of information regarding the bicycle user group and will help residents get in contact with one another.
+Where possible, the TPC will attempt to negotiate discounts or promotions for residents at local cycle stores and will also inform residents of any discounts with local cycle stores. - 4.4.4 The developer will provide a budget of £1,000 per year in years 1 to 5 of the Travel Plan for events to promote cycling or other sustainable modes of travel. - 4.4.5 The events will need to be tailored to demand from residents, but might typically consist of the following: - Bikeability Level 1 & 2 training for children - Bikeability Level 3 training for adults & older children